Next Week

 Back to /login

-)Note: these have historically still been vulnerable, don’t solely rely on them
+'username or password incorrect')Note: these have historically still been vulnerable, don’t solely rely on them

 covered in the extended lecture